-Though it’s possible to rent dollies that will allow you to tow your car behind another vehicle like a rented moving van, it’s not a great idea for those without experience pulling a trailer.
+Though it’s possible to rent dollies that will allow you to tow your car behind another vehicle like a rented moving van, it’s not a great idea if you don’t have experience pulling a trailer.

 In short, deciding whether to drive your car yourself or ship it with a professional auto transport company is a matter of personal preference.

-If price and speediness are the utmost concerns, driving is the clear winner.
+If price and speediness are your biggest concerns, driving is the clear winner.

-However, from the standpoint of convenience, peace of mind, and overall safety, shipping may be the way to go for those who don’t mind spending a few extra bucks.
+However, if you want convenience, peace of mind, and better safety, shipping may be the way to go for those who don’t mind spending a few extra bucks.

 Not what you were looking for?